New Approach

 New Approach (foaled 18 February 2005) is a retired Irish Thoroughbred racehorse and active stallion.
 In a racing career which lasted from July 2007 to October 2008 he ran eleven times and won eight races.
 He was undefeated in five races as a two-year-old in 2007 including the National Stakes and the Dewhurst Stakes.
 As a three-year-old he won the Epsom Derby, Irish Champion Stakes and Champion Stakes and was rated the best racehorse in the world (jointly with Curlin) in the 2008 World Thoroughbred Racehorse Rankings.
 As a breeding stallion, New Approach has sired the classic winners Masar, Dawn Approach and Talent.

 Background

-New Approach, a chestnut colt with a white star and snip was bred by the Lodge Park Stud in Kilkenny Ireland from the second crop of the 2002 Derby winner Galileo.
+New Approach, a chestnut colt with a white star and snip was bred by the Lodge Park Stud in County Kilkenny, Ireland from the second crop of the 2002 Derby winner Galileo.
 His dam was the Irish Champion Stakes winner Park Express, making him a half-brother to the Takamatsunomiya Kinen winner Shinko Forest Dazzling Park (by Warning), Champion three-year-old filly in Europe and Alluring Park, the dam of The Oaks winner Was.
 He was first owned by Mrs J S Bolger & John Corcoran.
 He was bought in training by Sheikh Mohammed, who presented the colt to his wife Princess Haya of Jordan.
 He was trained throughout his career by Jim Bolger and ridden in all his starts by Kevin Manning.